fotonauts/activr/README.md

 Note that you can paginate thanks to the `:skip` option of the `#activities` method.

-# Actor Activity Feed
+### Actor Activity Feed

-To fetch actor's activity, include the mixin `Activr::Entity::ModelMixin` in your actor's class:
+To fetch actor's activities, include the mixin `Activr::Entity::ModelMixin` into your actor's class:

 ```ruby
 class User